ralna/GALAHAD/doc/Python/cqp_intro.rst

 from their average value.
 The parameter that controls the perturbation of (3) is ultimately driven to zero.

+If the algorithm believes that it is close to the solution, it may take a speculative ``pounce'' extrapolation, based on an estimate of the ultimate active set, to avoid further costly iterations.
+If the pounce is unsuccessful, the iteration continues, but further pounces may be attempted later.

 The Newton equations are solved  by applying the matrix factorization package ``SBLS``, but there are options to factorize the matrix as a whole (the so-called "augmented system"